 At the opposite end of the spectrum, effective March 29, 2019, North Dakota has prohibited local governments from regulating or taxing plastic bags and containers.
 Missouri, Mississippi, Oklahoma and Ohio have had similar prohibitions in place since 2018, and the Texas Supreme Court ruled in its July 2018 opinion, City of Laredo v.
 Laredo Merchants Association, that bans on single-use plastic bags violate state law, making existing local legislation unenforceable.

-If you would like more information about how the UST regulations may affect you or your business, please contact us at contact@HartmanKingLaw.com.
+Significant penalties may be imposed under some of these laws for non-compliance.
+If you would like more information about how single-use plastic bans may affect you or your business, please contact us at contact@HartmanKingLaw.com.

 © 2019 – Hartman King PC.
 All rights reserved.
 The information in this article has been prepared by Hartman King PC for informational purposes only and does not constitute legal advice.